Ni-Ar/niar/README.md

 - [ ] Make vignette for `biomaRt` functions
 - [ ] Make vignette for vast-tools utility and plotting functions, especially correlations.
 - [ ] Maybe add the mouse ENCODE data (fetched with `get_mouse_tissue_devel_tbl`) to the package?
+- [ ] Make vignette for logo analysis